Stock events for AbbVie, Inc. (ABBV)

 Demand Seasonality affecting AbbVie, Inc.’s stock price

-AbbVie's business generally does not have significant seasonality.
-However, its product revenues can be influenced by end-customer and retail buying patterns, as well as fluctuations in wholesaler inventory levels.
-In the United States, a substantial portion of AbbVie's pharmaceutical product sales are distributed through a few independent wholesale distributors, which could introduce some variability based on their inventory management.
-While the overall business is not highly seasonal, the stock price itself can exhibit seasonal trends, with historically stronger performance in November, December, March, and April.
+AbbVie's business generally does not experience significant seasonality.
+However, product revenues can be influenced by several factors, including end customer and retail buying patterns, as well as fluctuations in wholesaler inventory levels.
+In the United States, AbbVie distributes its pharmaceutical products primarily through independent wholesale distributors.

 Overview of AbbVie, Inc.’s business